ramihomecare1-commits/my-deepseek-bot/AI_AUTO_EXECUTION.md

 ## 🎉 Summary

-✅ AI now auto-executes recommendations for paper trading
+✅ AI now auto-executes recommendations for Bybit demo trading
 ✅ Track real AI performance on your dashboard
 ✅ All actions logged with reasoning
 ✅ Telegram notifications for every execution
 ✅ Can disable anytime
-✅ Safe paper trading environment
+✅ Safe Bybit demo trading environment
 ✅ Learn which strategies work best

 **Goal**: Measure AI's real-world trading performance so you can confidently use it (or not) when ready for real money.